renatodellosso/The-Long-North/Wider Setting Ideas.md

 		* Must be a member of the senate already
 		* Chooses someone to hold their seat while emperor
 		* Limited to one ten-year term
+			* Cannot be reelected if removed
 		* Can be removed early
-		* Can pass laws called edicts
+		* Can unilaterally pass laws called edicts
 	* Senate elects a High Warlord
 		* Commands military
 		* Remains until removed